muneembillah/adding-months-to-a-date-in-php/README.md

 # adding-months-to-a-date-in-PHP
+Adding
++3 months,
++6 months,
++12 months
-Adding 3, 6, &amp; 12 months to current date in PHP
+to current date in PHP